Juul: History

+Early history

-In 2005, two former cigarette smokers, Adam Bowen and James Monsees, met while they were graduate students in product-design at Stanford University and developed an e-cigarette called Ploom, and later created the Pax vaporizer device for cannabis and loose-leaf tobacco before founding Juul.
-By 2007, they started a business by the same name.
+In 2005, two former cigarette smokers, Adam Bowen and James Monsees, met while they were graduate students in product-design at Stanford University and developed an e-cigarette called Ploom.
+By 2007, they started a business with the same name.
 In 2015, the company sold Ploom, changed their name to Pax Labs, and developed Juul.
 Juul Labs, Inc. was founded on May 22, 2015.
 The Juul electronic cigarette was introduced by Pax Labs in June 2015.

 In July 2017, Juul Labs was spun out of PAX Labs as an independent company, with Tyler Goldman, former CEO of PAX Labs, named as CEO of Juul after the spin-off.
 In December 2017, Goldman was replaced by Kevin Burns.
 Co-founder James Monsees worked as Chief Product Officer and board member at Juul.
 Co-founder Adam Bowen worked as Chief Technology Officer and board member at Juul.
 Other board members include Nicholas Pritzker, whose family owned chewing tobacco giant Conwood, Riaz Valani, and Hoyoung Huh.